goblimey/go-ntrip/README.md

 The data requires little bandwidth - a few kilobytes per second which is low enough to be carried by a domestic broadband connection or a mobile phone's Internet connection.

-There are a number of networks ("constellations") of global positioning satellites.
+There are a number of networks ("constellations") of global positioning satellites, currently(2023):

+* GPS
+* Glonass
+* Galileo
+* Beidou
+* SBAS
+* QZSS
+* Navic/Irnss

-The American Global Positioning System (GPS), the European Galileo, the Chinese Beidou and the Russian GLONASS constellations all provide a global service - some satellites from each of those constellations should be visible from any point on the Earth's surface.
+The American Global Positioning System (GPS), the European Galileo, the Chinese Beidou and the Russian GLONASS constellations each provide a global service - some satellites from each of those constellations should be visible from any point on the Earth's surface.
-Receivers are available that can use any and all of them.

-Strictly these constellations are called Global Navigation Satellite Systems (GNSS) rather than GPS, which is just the first and best known.
+Strictly these constellations are called Global Navigation Satellite Systems (GNSS) rather than GPS, which is just the first and best known constellation.
+GNSS receivers are available that can use all satellites from those constellations, in any combination.

 A GNSS device's position can be expressed in all sorts of ways.
 This paper from the UK's mapping authority the Ordnance Survey gives an excellent introduction https://www.ordnancesurvey.co.uk/documents/resources/guide-coordinate-systems-great-britain.pdf

-Since the satellites are orbiting around the centre of the Earth, ECEF format is a fairly natural way to represent a position.
+Since the satellites are orbiting around the Earth, ECEF format is a fairly natural way to represent a position.
 That uses cartesian coordinates measured in metres from the centre of the Earth.
 As shown in the Ordnance Survey paper, the X axis runs from the North Pole to the South Pole, the Y axis runs from the point where zero latitude meets the Equator to the centre.
 The Z axis is perpendicular to the other two.

+The Earth is almost a sphere,
+but not quite.
-The Earth spins on its axis, which stretches it slightly at the Equator.
+It spins on its axis, which stretches it slightly at the Equator, making it a slightly irregular elipsoid.
-Geographers have defined a perfect elipsoid that's close to its real shape.
-A position in ECEF format can be converted to Longitude, latitude and the height above or below this elipsoid.
+Geographers have defined a perfect elipsoid that's close to the earth's real shape.
+A position in ECEF format can be converted to Longitude, Latitude and the Height above or below this elipsoid.

+There's another solid shape called the Geoid which also approximates to the shape of the Earth.
+("Geiod" is just Latin for "Earth-shaped".)
+The height of a position can be expressed as the geoidal height, the distance above or below the Geoid.

 A GNSS device on the ground receives signals from the satellites and uses trigonometry to find its position.
 It needs signals from 4 satellites to do that.
 A multi-constellation receiver can use signals from all of the constellation.
 In good conditions a receiver can see upwards of twenty satellites at any time.

-Given signals from four satellites a single receiver can find its position to within about 3 metres.
+Given signals from four satellites a single receiver can find its position to within a few metres.
+Seeing more satellites allow a faster fix but doesn't produce more accuracy.
 This is acceptable for vehicle navigation but other purposes such as land surveying require greater accuracy.
-Seeing more satellites doesn't produce more accuracy, but it does allow a faster fix.

 More accuracy is possible using two receivers within a few kilometers of each other.
 The signals from the positioning satellites suffer distortion, particularly as they pass through the ionosphere on their way to the Earth.